 Navigate to Contacts > Sources to check for an error message.

 On the error message, click Download a CSV document to get an error log showing which contacts from your directory were not uploaded or synced.

 If you uploaded your contacts manually via CSV, preview and download errors for a single CSV file by selecting the Uploads tab and clicking on a single record.

 - Open the downloaded CSV file in a spreadsheet editing application.

-- Check the first column, with the heading Import Errors, for an explanation of what caused the contact not to sync properly.
+Check the first column, with the heading Import Errors, to check what caused the contact to not sync correctly.

 In the below example, the error message “column ‘email’ is not a valid email address” appears for multiple contacts.

 - None of the following fields can have +, -, =, or @ symbols at the beginning of any value.

 The email field only accepts letters, numbers, dots, dashes, underscores, and + symbols with no spaces.

 - Text fields accept letters, numbers, spaces, punctuation, and most symbols.

 - Number fields accept only numbers and dots.